What Is Normal?

 dark flash fiction

-Author's Note: This short story doesn't have a nice tidy ending but instead is open-ended.
-If that's not your thing, feel free to read something else! ~ C
+Author's Note: This short story doesn't have a nice tidy ending but instead is open-ended.~ C

 Jonah sat on the rocky outcrop overlooking the ocean.
 He liked to come up here as much as possible.
 It was a not-so-subtle reminder of…everything.
 He felt an affinity with the water, with the rock he sat on.
 They reminded him of how it used to be.
 The water, the rocks, the few trees that hadn’t been infected and were still alive, were natural, normal, untainted.
 Like him.

 “Jonah!”
 A voice shouted up from the bottom of the path that led to his sanctuary.
 Jonah turned, and had to shield his eyes as he watched the man walk toward him, the sun glinted eye-achingly bright off the metal of the man's prosthetic leg, arm, and the majority of his face, save his left eye, cheekbone and one natural ear that made his face look strangely off-kilter.
 The virus had taken the other one, and he hadn’t bothered with a false one, when he could hear just as well through the mesh that covered his ear canal.

 “Come on!
 You’re going to miss it if you just sit around up here.”
 The man towered over him as he reached his side.
 “What do you like about this anyway?
 There’s nothing up here.”

 Jonah looked up at Stephen.
 He had been his first real friend.
 And he still was.
 Even if, technically, he wasn’t entirely real anymore.
 No one was, anymore.
 No one except Jonah.

 Jonah stood.
 “You know I don’t like it,” he said, almost whining.